The Myeloma 1000 Project: a blood biobank of the MRDR

 A one-off blood sample (80-100mls) is collected into special tubes for 1000 patients with MGUS and 1000 with multiple myeloma who are newly diagnosed, ≥ 18 years, participants in the MRDR (may be recruited to both projects simultaneously) and have not received any treatment.
 Blood is sent in to the Coordinating Centre via Express Post for processing and isolation of plasma, serum, peripheral blood mononuclear cells (PBMC) and circulating cell-free nucleic acids.
 Informed consent is required, there is no processing of blood at sites, collection and postage materials are provided, and specimens must arrive within 72 hours of collection.
 Blood is collected by an appointed Research Nurse or a fully qualified phlebotomist.

-Recruitment is increasing and requests for biobank samples have commenced; the first set have been sent to Kate Vandyke and Andrew Zannettino at University of Adelaide for a project investigating whether serum CTX-1 levels predict progression from pre-malignancy to active disease in multiple myeloma.
+Recruitment is increasing and requests for biobank samples have commenced.
+First samples were sent to Kate Vandyke and Andrew Zannettino at University of Adelaide for a project investigating whether serum CTX-1 levels predict progression from pre-malignancy to active disease in multiple myeloma.
+Samples and data sent for the second project will be used to compare methylation plasma cell-free DNA biomarkers to pre-existing mutation-based biomarkers in MM.

 The Myeloma 1000 Project is supported by grants from Amgen Australia, Bristol Myers Squibb and Janssen.